Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 This time is called the stop signal delay (SSD).
 It indicates to the participant that they must refrain from pressing anything.

-The duration of the SSD is controlled by three independant staircases.
+The duration of the SSD is controlled by three independent staircases.
 Which stop trials correspond to which staircases is controlled by the user in the `conditions.xlsx` file.
 At the beginning of the block of trials each staircase is assigned a time equal to *20 %*, *40 %*, and *80 %* of the